Raja4774/MedicalNER/README.md

 ```
     $ python manage.py runserver
 ```
-11. User the url to check the functionality
+11. Use the url to check the functionality
 ```
     http://127.0.0.1:8000/search/
 ```